pingcap/docs/tidb-cloud/tidb-cloud-billing-dm.md

 TiDB Cloud measures the capacity of Data Migration in Replication Capacity Units (RCUs).
 When you create a Data Migration job, you can select an appropriate specification.
 The higher the RCU, the better the migration performance.
 You will be charged for these Data Migration RCUs.

-The following table lists the specifications, corresponding performances, and recommended maximum number of tables for Data Migration.
+The following table lists the specifications, corresponding performances, and the maximum number of tables for Data Migration.

 | Specification | Full data migration | Incremental data migration | Maximum number of tables |
 |---------------|---------------------|----------------------------|-----------------------|